bjornvester/gradle-wrapper-wrapper/README.md

 ## Using the wrapper-wrapper
 Download the executable from the [release page](https://github.com/bjornvester/gradle-wrapper-wrapper/releases) and put it in a folder of your choice.
 Add the folder to your PATH variable.

-*NOTE: Depending on when you read this, I might not have actually made a release yet.
-Come back in a few days and check the progress on it*

 You can now type `gw` anywhere in a Gradle multi-project structure to invoke the wrapper script found in the root, just like you would type `gradlew` or `gradle`.